• 4,000 firms

 What is the customer journey?

-Before diving into the depths of the map, let’s define what the customer journey is first.
-According to Survey Monkey, “The customer journey is the complete sum of experiences that customers go through when interacting with your company and brand.
-Instead of looking at just a part of a transaction or experience, the customer journey documents the full experience of being a customer.”
+Before we dive into the map, let us define the customer journey first.
+According to Survey Monkey, the customer journey is the complete sum of experiences that customers go through when interacting with your company and brand.
+So instead of looking at one small part of a sale, it captures the whole experience of being a customer.

 Why is it important?